YuanGongND/ltu/README.md

-  "instruction": "What is the significance of the sound of crying in this audio clip?", % the question "input": "I am so sad...", % the speech content "audio_id": "/data/sls/audioset/dave_version/audio/LZq4Neh-oWU.flac", % the audio id "dataset": "as_strong_train", % the original dataset "task": "open-ended question", % question type "output": "The sound of crying suggests that there is a sad or emotional situation happening in the audio clip." % the answer
+  "instruction": "What is the significance of the sound of crying in this audio clip?", % the question "input": "I am so sad...", % the speech content "audio_id": "/data/sls/audioset/dave_version/audio/LZq4Neh-oWU.flac", % the audio id "dataset": "as_strong_train", % the original dataset (optional) "task": "open-ended question", % question type (optional) "output": "The sound of crying suggests that there is a sad or emotional situation happening in the audio clip." % the answer
  },
   ...